 By any metric, this is a crisis.

 We’ve seen incredible support in our platoons across the country over the last few months, who have continued to meet the need in their communities—but we need even more support to continue our work.
-With more than 50 community partners and more than 40% in our existing network focused on food insecurity in under-resourced communities, we are uniquely positioned to tackle this issue head on.
+With more than 50 community partners in our existing network focused on food insecurity in under-resourced communities, we are uniquely positioned to tackle this issue head on.

 As part of our three-year strategic plan, we chose to focus our advocacy work around mental health and wellness in the veteran community.
 This is already a topical issue, but the last few months have pushed it even more into the foreground.
 Continued service and peer support is a proven approach to mitigating the negative factors impacting mental health of veterans, and our work, shown in the Empowered Veteran Index, is designed to offer exactly those kinds of opportunities.